What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Friday sixth March: Spenser Confidential

-Mark Wahlberg stars in a Netflix Unique movie from his frequent collaborator Peter Berg, a few former police detective who returns to Boston’s prison underworld.
+Mark Wahlberg stars in a Netflix Unique movie from his frequent collaborator Peter Berg, a couple of former police detective who returns to Boston’s prison underworld.
 Watch on Netflix

 Thursday fifth March: Castlevania season 3

-Impressed by the traditional video video games, a vampire hunter fights to save a besieged metropolis from a military of otherworldly beasts managed by Dracula himself.
+Impressed by the basic video video games, a vampire hunter fights to save a besieged metropolis from a military of otherworldly beasts managed by Dracula himself.
 Watch on Netflix

 Wednesday 4th March: Apollo 11